johgh/geekstuff/_posts/cli/2010-10-10-gitconfig.markdown

 tags: Sysadmin
 ---

 > This `.gitconfig` sample file is intended to be used as the global configuration for all git repositories cloned in a machine.
-So it should be place in `$HOME` directory.
+So it should be placed in HOME directory.

 > Coincidental configurations in a `.gitconfig` file of a particular repository will override these values.
 Execute `git config -l` to see the real configuration applied in a repository.